Skip to content

 About

-Building on the success of the project from 2016-18 and the return of the MMTM project in 2022-23, the film festival continues to grow and expand.
-This year’s iteration, which began in September of 2024 and culminated on May 15th, 2025, exceeded expectations and the results spoke for themselves.
-The juried competition and red carpet celebration at the Soraya Performing Arts Center on the campus of Cal State University, Northridge (CSUN), took place in front of a standing room-only crowd of 1,700 attendees who were able to enjoy the collective accomplishments and creativity of our 700 student filmmakers and their 162 submitted films – the most ever for the MMTM.
+This year’s juried competition and red carpet celebration at the Soraya Performing Arts Center on the campus of Cal State University, Northridge (CSUN), took place in front of a standing room-only crowd of 1,700 attendees.
+They enjoyed the collective accomplishments and creativity of our 700 student filmmakers and their 240 submitted films – the most ever for the MMTM.
 Through the MMTM project, students were introduced to the art of digital storytelling and provided critical mentoring and technical support to ensure program efficacy and success.

 MMTM to Date

-Over 800
+Over 1,000

 Short